Neuropharmacology & Neurotherapeutics

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 The authors have summarized erythromelalgia in this article.
-Discoveries of sodium channel mutations help our understanding of a variety of pain syndromes, including erythromelalgia.
-The authors further elaborate on its differential diagnosis, pathophysiology, and the current management options.
-Importantly, the role of aspirin in the diagnosis and management of secondary erythromelalgia has been emphasized.
+Discoveries of sodium channel mutations help us understand various pain syndromes, including erythromelalgia.
+The authors further elaborate on its differential diagnosis, pathophysiology, and management options.
+Importantly, the role of aspirin in diagnosing and managing secondary erythromelalgia has been emphasized.

 • Erythromelalgia is characterized by episodic vasodilation associated with severe burning pain in the extremities. | |